FriendsOfTYPO3/extension_builder/Resources/Private/CodeTemplates/Extbase/Documentation.tmpl/Configuration/Index.rst

 :typoscript:`plugin.tx_extensionkey.subst_elementUid =` :ref:`t3tsref:data-type-boolean`

-If set, all appearances of the string ``{elementUid}`` in the total element html-code (after wrapped in allWrap_) is substituted with the uid number of the menu item.
+If set, all appearances of the string ``{elementUid}`` in the total element html-code (after wrapped in allWrap_) are substituted with the uid number of the menu item.
 This is useful if you want to insert an identification code in the HTML in order to manipulate properties with JavaScript.

 .. _configuration-faq: